codeguru42/bcc-android/docs/(Un)conventional Android.md

 Why its not?

 * Still very cluttered and unreadable
 * What is the purpose of this method? ...
 To get the view - not to construct it.
-This method is still doing too much
+This method is still doing too much (S in SOLID)

 Is there more we can do?